SAP/ui5-tooling/docs/pages/Configuration.md

         httpsPort: 1443
     ````

-By default, the UI5 Tooling will serve applications using port `8080`.
-When running in HTTP/2 or HTTPS mode, port `8443` will be used.
+By default, UI5 Tooling will serve applications using Port `8080`.
+When running in HTTP/2 or HTTPS mode, Port `8443` will be used.

-If the default port is already in use, the next higher free port will be used.
+If the default port is already in use, the next highest free port will be used.

 A project can also configure alternative default ports.
 If the configured port is already in use, an error will be thrown.